amitmse/in_Python_/Others/README.md

     		Bias towards the Majority Class, Actual Performance of the Minority Class.
 Below metrics help to indentify:
     		F1-Score: Provides a harmonic mean of precision and recall, accounting for both metrics and balancing their importance.

     		G-Mean: Computes the geometric mean of sensitivities for each class, providing a better overall picture of performance across all classes.

     		AUC-ROC: Measures the model's ability to discriminate between classes, offering a robust evaluation independent of class distribution.

     		Precision-Recall Curves: Visualize the trade-off between precision and recall across different thresholds, enabling a deeper understanding of the model's performance under various scenarios.

 	- Check Bias and Variance:
+		Check bias in human decision-making is carried over to the development.
+		The data-generating process itself can be biased.
+		One way to identify data bias is by benchmarking with other models.
+		Random selection of development sample.

  		Assess model's bias (error due to assumptions).
   		Assess model's Variance (sensitivity to training data fluctuations).
 		To check above perform:

-		Cross-Validation: Split your data into multiple subsets (folds), train the model on some folds, and validate it on others.
-This helps assess the model's performance across different data samples, providing insights into bias and variance.
+		- Cross-Validation: It reveals model's performance is consistent across different data samples, indicating lower variance.
+     			It also helps identify if the model's assumptions are too restrictive, leading to high bias.

+		- Learning Curves: Plot the training and validation errors against the size of the training dataset.
+  			Interpreting the curves:
+			High Bias (Underfitting): If both training and validation errors are high and close together, the model may be too simple and not capturing the underlying patterns in the data.
+       				High Training Error, High Validation Error: Suggests underfitting (high bias).

+			High Variance (Overfitting): If the training error is low but the validation error is high, the model is overfitting the training data and not generalizing well to unseen data Low Training Error, High Validation Error: Indicates overfitting (high variance).

-Learning Curves, Analyzing Error Differences
+  		- Analyzing Error Differences

 		Sensitivity Analysis: Test the model's sensitivity to changes in input variables.

-		Check bias in human decision-making is carried over to the development.
-		The data-generating process itself can be biased.
-		One way to identify data bias is by benchmarking with other models.
-		Random selection of development sample.

 	- Model Interpretability and Explainability in Validation:
  		Interpretability: It helps identify potential model weaknesses, fostering robustness and reliability.